Dimast0/DevOps_online_Kyiv_2021Q2/m5/task5.1/readme.md

 # Part 2
 # 1) Examine the tree command.
 Master the technique of applying a template, for example, display all files that contain a character c, or files that contain a specific sequence of characters.
 List subdirectories of the root directory up to and including the second nesting level.
+**Tree is a tiny program used to recursively list the content of a directory in a tree-like format.**

 <p><img src="screenshots/111.png"/></p>

 # 2) What command can be used to determine the type of file (for example, text or binary)?
 Give an example.